Quillium-AI/Quillium/README.md

 We welcome contributions to Quillium!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

-Before contributing, please sign our Contributor License Agreement (CLA) which will be automatically requested when you create your first pull request.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.